 |Transportation model development|

 |Freight rate negotiation|

 2. What is the ideal resume format for a freight broker resume?

 The best format for your resume will depend on your work experience.
-If you’re a seasoned broker, use the chronological format, which spotlights your work experience along with some key skills.
+If you’re a seasoned broker, use the chronological resume format, which spotlights your work experience along with some key skills.
 If you have less experience, consider the combination resume format, which places equal focus on work achievements and prime skills.
-If you’re new to the industry, use the functional format, which emphasizes skills and training that fit the job, rather than your lack of work history.
+If you’re new to the industry, use the functional resume format, which emphasizes skills and training that fit the job, rather than your lack of work history.

 3. What is the right way to include keywords in a resume?

 Employers will scan your resume for certain keywords that match the job.
 To get the right keywords, go through the job description and note important phrases and requirements (e.g., “Handling freight claims”), and include skills and experiences in your resume that address these keywords.
 For example: “Assisted carriers and insurance companies in processing freight claims from inception to resolution.”
 Our article How to Use Keywords Effectively provides more details on how to best integrate keywords.